BelenJM/Group_Management/README.md

 # Citations:
 The Group-Management Package and group2PMx should be cited as:

 Jiménez-Mena, B.; Schad, K.; Hanna, N. & Lacy, R.C.
 (2015) Pedigree analysis for the genetic management of group-living species.
-Methods in Ecology and Evolution (submitted).
+Ecology and Evolution (in press).

 Jiménez-Mena, B.; Schad, K. & Lacy, R.C.
 (2015) User Manual for group management in PMx.
 Available from http://www.vortex10.org/PMx.aspx or https://github.com/BelenJM/Group_Management